 Water is considered hard when it contains high concentrations of calcium and magnesium.
 Though the presence of these minerals may make lathering with soap difficult or leave spots on dishes, hard water is safe to drink.
 These minerals can be reduced using softeners, although the reduction of these minerals does not provide any health benefits.

 OMWD’s potable water is imported from Northern California and the Colorado River.
 Due to the long distances of travel before this water reaches your tap, evaporative losses increase the hardness of the water.
 As a result, the water delivered by OMWD is considered to be quite hard.
-Our hardness values run about 250 PPM (parts per million) which is equivalent to approximately 15 GPG (grains per gallon).
+Our hardness values run up to about 250 PPM (parts per million) which is equivalent to approximately 15 GPG (grains per gallon).
 If you are setting up a dishwasher, water softener, or other appliance requiring you to indicate the hardness/softness of your water, these are the values you should use.

 Salt-based water softeners usually regenerate softeners at night and discharge a brine waste to the sewer during this process.
 There are many local sewer agencies that prohibit the discharge of these brine wastes into the sewer.
 Contact your local sewer agency for details.
 There are companies that provide softening services that regenerate the softening agents off-site.
 These services involve replacing canisters of softening agents on a regular basis.
 This sort of softening system is generally in compliance with local sewer regulations and is recommended over a brine system.

 OMWD’s David C. McCollom Water Treatment Plant began serving water in 2002 and consists of a membrane plant incorporating the latest ultra-filtration membrane technology.
 Ultrafiltration is a membrane filtration process that is considered a barrier process.
 The water from which the solids are removed passes through the membrane.
-This process provides a physical barrier to viruses and prevents the passage of solids larger than the pores in the membrane.
+This process provides a physical barrier to pathogens and prevents the passage of solids larger than the pores in the membrane.

 An ultrafiltration plant has the lowest total capital costs compared to conventional treatment costs at $30 million for the first 25 million gallons per day (MGD) increment and $98 million for the full-capacity 34 MGD plant [this does not include total dissolved solids (TDS) or hardness reduction].
 Membrane technology offers more flexibility and lends itself to modular expansion.
 The government recognizes membrane technology as being environmentally friendly while meeting today’s regulatory standards.
 It also provides the ability to meet future water treatment standards.